JingyuMarcelLee/StockAuto/README.md

 # StockAuto
- This is a automated stock market trading bot created with python and CREON Api
+ This is a automated stock market trading bot created with python and Creon API.

 **Environment**

-python 3.8.2 32bit
+python 3.8.2 32bit.

-used Conda virtual 32 bit env
+Used Conda virtual 32 bit env.
+(Must use 32 bit as CREON API only supports 32 bit env).